 The male co-founder of Aleberry.

-I have spent some time working inside small companies, franchises, and major corporations.
-What I learned in that time was ultimately: if I want to keep doing creative work, my mind and body need a work environment that I can control.
+I have spent some time working inside start-ups, small companies, franchises, and major corporations.
+What I learned in that time was ultimately: if I want to keep doing creative work creatively, my mind and body need an environment that I control.

 Now I work in that environment.